mfenerich/IoTSimulation/README.md

    - Ensure API ingestion works as expected.

 3. **Performance Testing**:
-   - Simulate high-frequency data ingestion.
+   - Simulate high-frequency data ingestion to evaluate scalability.

 4. **Integration Tests**:
-   - These would be a great addition for end-to-end validation in future iterations.
+   - These would be an excellent addition for end-to-end validation in future iterations.

 ### Running Tests
 To run tests locally: